teson2000/REST-x/general.md

       /customers/53/orders?year=2018&status=shipped

 ### Versioning
-Versioning should be provided in hostname, (hence the project name REST-x)
+Versioning should be provided in **hostname**, (hence the project name REST-x)
-- It provides easier mapping (to machines or containers) of different verisons.
+- It provides easier machine/container-mapping of different verisons.
 - Current version could be mapped to standard api.example.com
+- **Both versioning in URI or HEADER are discouraged**

       api-2.example.com/customers?PAGE=5